Electronic Submission Process for Grants

 Correct Errors if Necessary:

-- Submit the Completed Grant Application Package on Grants.gov If necessary, make corrections to the data within the application forms to correct the problem or inconsistency that was noted in eRA Commons.
-When you resubmit, you must check the “Changed/Corrected Application” box in Item 1 of the SF424 (R&R) Cover form.”
+- Submit the Completed Grant Application Package on Grants.gov If necessary, make corrections to your ASSIST application or the application on your local computer (if submitting using downloadable forms) to correct the problem or inconsistency that was noted in eRA Commons.
+You will also need to check the “Changed/Corrected Application” box in Item 1 of the SF424 (R&R) Cover form and provide the Previous Grants.gov Tracking ID.
+The AOR must submit and track the corrected application back through Grants.gov to eRA Commons.

-Congratulations – You Have Successfully Submitted an NIH SBIR or STTR Grant Application!
+Congratulations – You Have Successfully Submitted an HHS SBIR or STTR Grant Application!
 It will now move forward to peer review.